 Eli Blasko is an artist and designer based in Tucson, Arizona.

 He has been an artist-in-residence with Touchstone Center for Craft, The Paducah Arts Alliance, Hub-Bub, Kimmel Harding Nelson Center for the Arts, The Charles Adams Studio Project, and Sculpture Space Inc. From 2016-19 he founded and operated Bannan Blasko, an arts + media agency that designed and executed dozens of large-scale commercial art projects and creative campaigns throughout the Southeastern U.S. His clients have included Adidas, Amazon, Kohler, Milliken & Company, and Smartwool, as well as numerous smaller, regional businesses.
+He is currently the Curator of Exhibits at the Arizona-Sonora Desert Museum, a zoo, natural history museum, and botanical garden located in Tucson.

 For additional information or project inquires, please contact: eli.blasko@gmail.com